sahellebusch/assemble-audit/ARCHITECTURE.md

 └── interceptors
 ```

-This structure highlights:

-- The modular organization of the `audit` domain into subdomains like `audit-execution`.
-- Clear separation of `application`, `domain`, and `infra` layers consistent with Hexagonal Architecture principles.
-- Progress toward a complete implementation, with room for additional subdomains like `audit-configuration` and `audit-reporting`.

----

 ## Hexagonal Architecture Design

 To implement Hexagonal (Ports and Adapters) Architecture, the design ensures clear separation between the core domain logic and external systems ([an excellent reference](https://github.com/Sairyss/domain-driven-hexagon)).